open-forest-observatory/ofo-argo/docs/usage/cluster-access-and-resizing.md

 This guide assumes a cluster has already been created, any necessary persistent volumes (e.g. Manila share) have already been configured, and Argo has already been installed.
 It describes how to access and resize the cluster as a user.
 For details on initial cluster deployment and setup, including installation of Argo and configuration of persistent volumes, see the [Admin guides](../admin/index.md).

+The OFO cluster is named `ofocluster`.
+The nodes that comprise it can be seen in Exosphere starting with the string `ofocluster-`.
+They appear as created by `dyoung@access-ci.org`.
+The nodes should not be modified via Exosphere or Horizon, only through the command line tools described below.

 ## OFO cluster management principles